-This is the third article in our annual series of winning destinations by continent (and, yes, we realize categorizing Australia/Oceania/the Pacific as a "continent" is tricky!).
-Go see all the 2019 winners here.
+This is the third article in our annual series of winning destinations by continent (and, yes, we realize categorizing Australia/Oceania/the Pacific as a “continent” is tricky!).

 Winner of Our 2019 Judges’ Award

-This often-forgotten island at the end of the world was our judges' nearly-unanimous choice as the top destination in Australia for 2019.
+This often-forgotten island at the end of the world was our judges’ nearly-unanimous choice as the top destination in Australia for 2019.
 In some ways Tasmania is a microcosm of the best Australia has to offer: unbelievably perfect beaches, quirky and abundant wildlife, and endless opportunities for adventures (the island is especially growing popular with the mountain biking crowd).
 Yet in other ways, Tasmania feels like an alien world.
-Take a road trip through the island and you can easily see lush rain-forrests, barren mountaintops, dusty beach towns, and modern city skylines -- all in the same day!
-Let's just put it this way: if Tasmania isn't on your bucket list, why do you even have one in the first place?
+Take a road trip through the island and you can easily see lush rain-forests, barren mountaintops, dusty beach towns, and modern city skylines — all in the same day!
+Let’s just put it this way: if Tasmania isn’t on your bucket list, why do you even have one in the first place?

 The most beautiful island on Earth?